How We Make Decisions at Turner Capital

 This is a short- to intermediate-term trend indicator.
 It reacts quickly to price changes and closely follows current market momentum.
 When prices are trending, the 20-week MA often acts as dynamic support/resistance and is frequently used to identify short-term pullbacks or breakouts.

-This is a long-term trend baseline, often viewed as a “line in the sand” for secular bull or bear markets.
-It rarely changes direction and only reacts to large, sustained market moves.
-Breaches of the 200-week MA are typically seen as significant events and can signal major market regime shifts.
+Rarely does the market fall through the 200 week moving average, but when it does a lot of money can be made.
+This is a long-term trend baseline, often viewed as a "line in the sand" for secular bull or bear markets.
+Breaches of the 200 week moving average are typically seen as significant and can often signal major market regime shifts.

 Want to implement the Technical Equity strategy in your portfolio?